Description

 Couverture géographique

-The records in the BBS Taiwan dataset are located on the main island of Taiwan and also the Lanyu Island off the east coast.
+The records in the BBS Taiwan dataset are located on the main island of Taiwan, the Kinmen Island, and also the Lanyu Island off the east coast.
 Environmental gradients of the sampling locations spans over the elevation zone from 0-3,900m ASL, and across habitats from human-dominated urban landscapes to primary forests in the remote mountain areas.
 Each sampling site was composed of 6-10 survey points with a 100 meter radius.
 Coverage of sampling sites is expected to increase in the future.

 Couverture taxonomique

-A total of 313 bird species from 62 families are recorded, including all 27 endemic bird species on the island, and also introduced bird species.
+A total of over 430 bird species are recorded, including all endemic bird species on the island, and also introduced bird species.

 Couverture temporelle